soulhave/stack-gallery/API.md

 #### Add Stacks
-This call adds the new stack with
+This call adds the new stack.

 * **URL:** /api/stacks
 * **Method:** POST
 * **Data Params:**